LukeShortCloud/rootpages/src/linux_distributions/raspberry_pi_os.rst

 - GUI = Select the Wi-Fi icon in the top-right of the desktop.
 - CLI = ``sudo raspi-config`` > Network Options > Wi-fi
 - CLI headless =  Mount the ``/boot/`` (first) partition of Raspberry Pi OS.
 Then create a file called ``wpa_supplicant.conf`` in that directory with these contents below.
 Configure the country, SSID (Wi-Fi username), and PSK (Wi-Fi password).
-Upon the next boot, this file will be moved to the correct location and the WiFi service will be enabled and started automatically.
+Upon the next boot, this file will be moved to the correct location and the Wi-Fi service will be enabled and started automatically.

    ::